logo

 Electives Requirements and Options

 6 electives are required to complete the Associate of Science Degree.
-Choose from the following list of electives to meet the program graduation requirements.
+Students can choose from the following list of electives to meet the program graduation requirements.

 • 2 courses in Arts